xcore/sc_usb_device/app_example_bulk/doc_quickstart/quickstart.rst

 To setup the hardware:

     #.
-Connect the XA-SK-???
-Mixed Signal Slice Card to the XP-SKC-U16 Slicekit Core Board using the connector
+Connect the XA-SK-USB-AB Slice Card to slot marked ``USB`` on the XP-SKC-U16 Slicekit Core Board.
-       marked with the ``???``.
     #.
 Connect the XTAG-2 USB debug adaptor to the XP-SKC-U16 Slicekit core board (via the supplied adaptor board)
     #.
 Connect the XTAG-2 to host PC (via a USB extension cable if desired)
     #.
 Connect the 12V power supply to the XP-SKC-U16 Slicekit Core board